rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 _time:1h | sort by (request_duration desc) offset 10 limit 20
 ```

-It is possible sorting the logs and applying the `limit` individually per each group of logs with the same set of [fields](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model),
+It is possible to sort the logs and apply the `limit` individually for each group of logs with the same set of [fields](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model),
 by enumerating the set of these fields in `partition by (...)`.
-For example, the following query returns up to 3 logs with the biggest `request_duration` per each host over the last hour:
+For example, the following query returns up to 3 logs with the biggest `request_duration` for each host over the last hour:

 ```logsql
 _time:1h | sort by (request_duration desc) partition by (host) limit 3
 ```

-It is possible returning a rank (sort order number) for every sorted log by adding `rank as <fieldName>` to the end of `| sort ...` pipe.
+It is possible to return a rank (sort order number) for every sorted log by adding `rank as <fieldName>` to the end of the `| sort ...` pipe.
 For example, the following query stores rank for sorted by [`_time`](https://docs.victoriametrics.com/victorialogs/keyconcepts/#time-field) logs
 into `position` [field](https://docs.victoriametrics.com/victorialogs/keyconcepts/#data-model):